passy/golden_retriever/README.md

 Running Clippy Lints
 --------------------
 [Clippy] is a Rust linter.
-Currently it has to be run manually since CSearch targets Rust stable and Clippy requires Rust nightly.
+Currently it has to be run manually since Golden Retriever targets Rust stable and Clippy requires Rust nightly.
 Switching versions is easy with `rustup` - use the following to lint the repository:

     rustup run nightly cargo clippy